aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_NSGs.md

 1. Review the default inbound security rules and then click **+ Add**.

-1. On the **Add inbound security rule** blade, specify the following settings to allow TCP ports 80 and 443 to the **myAsgWebServers** application security group (leave all other values with their default values):
+1. On the **Add inbound security rules** blade, specify the following settings to allow TCP ports 80 and 443 to the **myAsgWebServers** application security group (leave all other values with their default values):

     |Setting|Value|
     |---|---|